BetterWayElectronics/ps5-code-reader/README.md

 	Make a file called 'com.ini' in the same directory and in the first line put your desired COM port, so 'COM6' for example.
 The program will select that forever until you delete the ini file.

 ### I have seen other PS5 Code Readers, what are they? ###
 	Stolen properly basically.
-Amoamare released a hacked honeypot database from an old version of my program and published it as his own.
+Amoamare and another person hacked a honeypotted (deliberately vulnerable) database from an old version of my program and published it as their own.
- 	So, he's nothing but a thief.
-Shameful.
-So don't support thieves, get the original, which features real codes by the tens of thousands.
+	I don't support thieves and neither should you.
+So you can either play with fake/misleading/old codes or use my database of tens of thousands of curated codes.
+	Be aware, if you are using these programs you won't be able to use mine and your access may be revoked.

 ### TLDR; Will this fix my BLOD?
 No, that's your job using the information this program has given you! ###